Continuation of Indigenous specific Third Action Plan projects

 - intensive family-focused case management to address behaviours that lead to family violence

-- funding to increase the capacity of Family Violence Prevention Legal Services (FVPLS) to deliver holistic, case managed crisis support to Indigenous women and children experiencing family violence.
+- funding to increase the capacity of a number of Family Violence Prevention Legal Services (FVPLS) to deliver holistic, case managed crisis support to Aboriginal and Torres Strait Islander women and children experiencing family violence.

-- The Commonwealth Government will provide $20.1 million between 2019–20 and 2021–22 to fund the continuation of Third Action Plan projects.
+The Commonwealth Government has allocated $20.1 million between 2019–20 and 2021–22 to fund the continuation of Third Action Plan projects.

 What have we achieved so far?

-Under the Third Action Plan, service providers (including FVPLSs) have delivered trauma-informed and holistic case managed crisis support to Indigenous women and their children who have been victims of family violence.
+Under the Fourth Action Plan, service providers continue to deliver trauma-informed and holistic case managed crisis support to Aboriginal and Torres Strait Islander women and their children who have been victims of family violence.
 In some locations, this has involved working with multi-disciplinary teams to support clients with complex needs and/or increasing the capacity of services to provide clients with intensive case management support.

 What is next?

-The continuation of Third Action Plan activities will allow Aboriginal and Torres Strait Islander women and their children to access a range of trauma-informed, culturally safe, intensive, wrap-around services that are focused on healing.
+The continuation of Third Action Plan activities allows Aboriginal and Torres Strait Islander women and their children to access a range of trauma-informed, culturally safe, intensive, wrap-around services that are focused on healing.

 What difference will we make?

-An evaluation of Indigenous specific Third Action Plan activities will be completed by the third quarter of 2020.
-Findings from the evaluation will show the efficacy of these activities in supporting Aboriginal and Torres Strait Islander women and their children who experience family and domestic violence, and assisting perpetrators to change their behaviour.
+An evaluation of Indigenous specific Third Action Plan activities will be completed before the end of 2020.
+Findings from the evaluation will help to inform future supports for Aboriginal and Torres Strait Islander women and their children who experience family and domestic violence and assist perpetrators to change their behaviour.